 The medical device industry is highly competitive.
 We compete with many domestic and foreign medical device companies ranging from small start-up enterprises that might sell only a single or limited number of competitive products or compete only in a specific market segment, to companies that are larger and more established than us, have a broad range of competitive products, participate in numerous markets and have access to significantly greater financial and marketing resources than we do.
 We also face competition from providers of alternative medical therapies, such as pharmaceutical companies.
+For example, though their long-term impact remains uncertain, the increased use and the recent FDA approval of glucagon-like peptide 1 ("GLP-1") products for the treatment of chronic weight management has impacted the demand for bariatric surgery procedures and our Titan SGS product line acquired as part of our 2022 acquisition of Standard Bariatrics Inc.

 In addition, the medical device industry is characterized by extensive product research and development and rapid technological advances.
 The future success of our business will depend, in part, on our ability to design and manufacture new products and enhance existing products.
 Our product development efforts may require us to make substantial investments.
-There can be no assurance that we will be able to successfully develop new products, enhance existing products or achieve market acceptance of our products, due to, among other things, our inability to:

-- · identify viable new products; - maintain sufficient liquidity to fund our investments in research and development and product acquisitions; - obtain adequate intellectual property protection; - · gain market acceptance of new products; or - successfully obtain regulatory approvals.
+There can be no assurance that we will be able to successfully develop new products, enhance existing products or achieve market acceptance of our products, due to, among other things, our inability to identify viable new products; maintain sufficient liquidity to fund our investments in research and development and product acquisitions; obtain adequate intellectual property protection; gain market acceptance of new products; or successfully obtain regulatory approvals.